ysycloud/paraGSEA/README.md

 rm -f ../data/data_for_test.txt_* ../data/data_for_test_cid.txt_*
 ```

-**Note:**the number of cores must be smaller than the actual core number in your system.
-And after the parse work, you shoul merge every parts of output file into a whole file like the shell script shown above
+**Note:** the number of cores must be smaller than the actual core number in your system.
+And after the parse work, you shoul merge every parts of output file into a whole file like the shell script shown above.

 #### Tools:
 * [**PreGSEA.m**] : extract the gene profile sets、finish pre-sorting and write to .txt file.